z4nr34l/tremor/CONTRIBUTING.md

 ### Documentation

 - We generally encourage to document your changes through comments in your code.
-- If you alter user-facing behaviour you must provide documentation for such changes, for reference, check out [our documentation]([url](https://www.tremor.so/docs/getting-started/introduction)).
+- If you alter user-facing behavior you must provide documentation for such changes, for reference, check out [our documentation]([url](https://www.tremor.so/docs/getting-started/introduction)).